kirchberger/8Bit_Processor/ALU/README.md

 # ALU

-this ALU will do all the required arithmetic in the instructions and multiplex the output.
+this ALU will perform all the required arithmetic instructions and multiplex the output for which instruction is being performed.

+This includes Add, Subtract, And, Or.